Vlastrix/keytastic_backend/docs/user.md

 * String username: Users username.
 * String email: User email.
 * String password: User hashed password.
-* String role: defines the user role, the values can be "user" or "admin".
+* Object role: defines the user role.
 * Array favoriteKeyboards: A list composed of keyboards class unique ids.
 * Boolean isActive: Defines if the user is able to Sign In.